 Take time to cast your mind back over all this year has shown you.
 Can you see a pattern, a revolving door that delivers a sense of familiarity?

 When we listen to what our shadows have to say, we give them space to be heard.
 We honor ourselves deeply.
 We learn the true meaning of compassion.
 We begin to understand & know our deepest needs.
 We can be reminded that we’re all doing the best we can with what we know.
 We can feel safe in our courageous vulnerability.
-We can kiss the pain & release the hurt.
-We can soften, be kinder & more patient with ourselves & with others.
+We can kiss the pain and begin to release the hurt.
+We can soften, be kinder and more patient with ourselves and with others.
 We begin to see our shadows as allies, rather than enemies.
-We can regard them as important light intel & life supporting tools for our inner work.
-We can choose to redefine our relationship with our shadows, & use them as a resource to LOVE all of ourselves fully.
+We can regard them as important light intel and life supporting allies for our inner work.
+We can choose to redefine our relationship with our shadows, and use them as a resource to LOVE all of ourselves fully.

 You deserve that full, whole brand of LOVE that only you can give to your Self.

 So I invite you to spend some time conversing with your shadows over the coming days.
 Get curious about where they came from.
 Are they even yours to carry … or were they handed to you via the expectations of society, culture, or family?
 What can they teach you?
 How can they bring you closer to your own personal truths?
 Where can you release the burden of things that don’t fit, or serve you?

 Pulling these threads out of our watery, wintery depths, into the light of our awareness, acknowledging them, naming them, and making sense of them will lead us into enjoying a deeper, more beautiful, intimate, loving relationship with our Self and ultimately others.

 Your hidden secrets can be the key to unlock your highest truths.

 Your deepest fears can yield your brightest gifts.

 Your darkness can be your greatest source of light.

 Your reactions can be code for your deepest healing.